Categories

 Differences:

-As stated, three major differences between CVs and resumes are the length, the purpose, and the layout.
-A resume is a brief summary of your skills and experience over one or two pages, a CV is more detailed and can stretch well beyond two pages.
-The resume will be tailored to each position whereas the CV will stay put and any changes will be in the cover letter.
+As stated, three major differences between CVs and resumes are the length, purpose, and layout.
+A resume is a brief summary of your skills and experience over one or two pages, whereas a CV is more detailed and can stretch well beyond two pages.
+The resume will be tailored to each position, whereas the CV will stay put, and any changes will be in the cover letter.

-A CV has a clear chronological order listing the whole career of the individual whereas a resume’s information can be shuffled around to best suit the applicant.
-I would say the main difference between a resume and a CV is that a CV is intended to be a full record of your career history and a resume is a brief, targeted list of skills and achievements.
+A CV lists the individual’s entire career in clear chronological order, whereas a resume’s information can be shuffled around to best suit the applicant.
+The main difference between a resume and a CV is that a CV is intended to be a full record of your career history, while a resume is a brief, targeted list of skills and achievements.

 Let’s revise: